James T. Rapier

+Early life

-Rapier was born free in 1837 in Florence, Alabama to John H. Rapier, a prosperous local barber, and his wife.
+Rapier was born free in 1837 in Florence, Alabama, to John H. Rapier, a prosperous local barber, and his wife.
 They were established free people of color.
 He had three older brothers.
 His father had been emancipated in 1829; his mother was born into a free black family of Baltimore, Maryland.
 She died in 1841 when Rapier was four years old.

-In 1842 James and his brother John Jr. went to Nashville, Tennessee to live with their paternal grandmother Sally Thomas.
+In 1842 James and his brother John Jr. went to Nashville, Tennessee, to live with their paternal grandmother Sally Thomas.
 There they attended a school for African-American children, and learned to read and write.

 In 1856 Rapier traveled to Canada with his uncle Henry Thomas, his father's half-brother, who settled in Buxton, Ontario, an all-black community made up chiefly of African Americans.
 It was developed with the aid of Rev. William King, a Scots-American Presbyterian missionary.
 King had bought land (with Canadian government approval) for resettlement of black American refugees who had escaped to Canada during the slavery years via the Underground Railroad.
 The African Americans were building a thriving community, and Rapier's uncle had property there.
 Rapier attended the Buxton Mission School, which was highly respected and had a classical education.

-He pursued higher education in three stages, first earning a teaching degree in 1856 at a normal school in Toronto.
-He traveled to Scotland to study at the University of Glasgow.
+He earned a teaching degree in 1856 at a normal school in Toronto.
+He then traveled to Scotland to study at the University of Glasgow.
 Returning to Canada, he completed his law degree at Montreal College and was admitted to the bar.